jinlab-washu/Jin-lab.manual/downstream_variant_analysis/AnnotateVariantsUsingAnnovar.md

 ```

-2. An example of hg38 database to annotate:
+2. An example of using the hg38 database to annotate:

 ```